yx-ma16/readme/README.md

 4. For the atual mechanism, the rotation range of U-joint is also limited so this is another constraint.(deviation angle must be lower than *alfa0*).
 But we can change the rotation range by change U-joints.
 So in the optimization function, instead of regarding the rotation range another constraint, the U-joint rotation range is calculated as an output.</br>

 ## Main Function Instruction
-This part introduces how to use the optimization function (neck_optimise), including variable defination, optimization method and some notices.
+This part introduces how to use the optimization function (neck_optimise), including variable defination and optimization method .
 This function has a lot limitations, if you want to edit the code, the next part (Code details) as well as the comments in the function will help you understand the code.</br>

 ### Variable Defination
 The optimization function is defined by "function \[l0, theta0, angles, jangles] = optimise(r,R,H,delta)".</br>